Rasheed19/cc-voltage-project/README.md

     ```
     source .venv/bin/activate
     ```
-1. Prepare all modules by running
+1. Prepare all modules and required directories by running the following:
     ```
-    pip install -e .
+    make setup
+    make create-required-dir
     ```
-1. Create a folder named **data** in the root directory **cc-voltage-project**.
-Download the following data and put them in this folder:
+1. Run `run_download.py` to download the raw data used in this study.
+These are the data that correspond to
     - all the batches of data in this link https://data.matr.io/1/ which are the data for the papers [Data driven prediciton of battery cycle life before capacity degradation by K.A.
 Severson, P.M.
 Attia, et al](https://www.nature.com/articles/s41560-019-0356-8) and [Attia, P.M., Grover, A., Jin, N. et al. Closed-loop optimization of fast-charging protocols for batteries with machine learning.
 Nature 578, 397–402 (2020).](https://doi.org/10.1038/s41586-020-1994-5)
-    - the internal resistance data used to complement batch 8 can be downloaded from https://doi.org/10.7488/ds/2957 which is published in the paper [Strange, C.; Li, S.; Gilchrist, R.; dos Reis, G. Elbows of Internal Resistance Rise Curves in Li-Ion Cells.
+    - the internal resistance data used to complement batch 8 downloaded from https://doi.org/10.7488/ds/2957 which is published in the paper [Strange, C.; Li, S.; Gilchrist, R.; dos Reis, G. Elbows of Internal Resistance Rise Curves in Li-Ion Cells.
 Energies 2021, 14, 1206.](https://doi.org/10.3390/en14041206)

-1. Create folders named **plots** and **models** in the root directory **cc-voltage-project** to store the generated figures and models respectively.

-1. Start running jupyter notebooks in the **experiments** folder.

-1. When you are done experimenting, deactivate the virtual environment by running
+1. You can then start running entry points (`run_train.py` and `run_experiment.py` for the model training and various experiment pipelines respectively) with their respective arguments as CLI.
+For instance to train the proposed models, using the proposed train-test cell splits, including the feature importance and parity analysis, and given that the data has not been loaded, run:
     ```
-    deactivate
+    python run_train.py --not-loaded --include-analysis
     ```
+    To see all the available arguments or options to an entry point, e.g., for training pipeline entry point run:
+    ```
+    python run_train.py --help

 If you use this work in your project, please cite: